bsmith89/StrainFacts-manuscript/doc/submission.md

 Things that I told reviewers I'd do:

 TODO: Main-text mention and a short-ish supplement looking at genotype accuracy of MixtureS
-TODO: Clarify the difference between Strain Finder's and StrainFacts' fuzzy genotypes
-TODO: Clarify that we do not use the full enumeration in Strain Finder
 TODO: Add a sentence on how algorithm hyper-parameters were chosen and point out that our final choices seem to work across a number of scenario
 TODO: Clarify that all of the species selected for this study were relatively